 Explore the design and development of printed textiles for a specific performance, installation or exhibition.
+Prerequisite: 45 credits at 200 level

 Drawing the Body III

 Develop an individual drawing project using the body as subject.
 Use a degree of innovation and experimentation in both the practice of drawing and applied understanding of the representation of the human body.